Gogo1951/Open-Sesame/README.md

-# Automatic Open
+# Open Sesame!

-Just a simple add-on that does what the title says.
+Just a simple add-on that automatically opens containers in your inventory.

-⚙️ Automatically opens containers in your inventory under the following conditions:
+⚙️ Works under the following conditions:

 - You are not in combat (anything looted during combat will be opened as soon as combat is over).
 - You are not actively trying to loot something else.